1 Getting Started with Data in R

 package being loaded first. -

-Warnings: When the red text is a warning, it will be prefaced with “Warning:” and R will try to explain why there’s a warning.
+Warnings: when the red text is a warning, it will be prefaced with “Warning:” and R will try to explain why there’s a warning.
 Generally your code will still work, but with some caveats.
 For example, you will see in Chapter 2 if you create a scatterplot based on a dataset where two of the rows of data have missing entries that would be needed to create points in the scatterplot, you will see this warning:

 Warning: Removed 2 rows containing missing values (geom_point)